Quiz! How many winners of the Giro d'Italia can you name?

 How well do you know the winners of Italy's three-week men's race?

-Many greats of the sport have conquered the Italian Grand Tour and donned the iconic maglia rosa – the parcours of the Corsa Rosa always ensure that only the best rider of that year's edition can take home the pink jersey.
-In recent years, that battle has gone down to the wire, with 2025 winner, Simon Yates (Visma-Lease a Bike), only moving into the race lead on the penultimate stage of the race, such were the demands of the final week.
+Many greats of the sport have conquered the Giro and donned the iconic maglia rosa.
+In recent years, that battle has gone down to the wire, with 2025 winner, Simon Yates (Visma-Lease a Bike), only moving into the race lead on the race's penultimate stage, such were the demands and rollercoaster of action in the final week.

 But aside from Yates – who redeemed himself after letting the jersey slip through his fingers during the 2018 Giro – which other men's champions of the Italian Grand Tour can you remember?